 Visit the House of Commanders, a room that exhibits the architectural heritage and beauty of San José.
 Note how the unique window frames, floors, and hardware show different styles, including Art Nouveau, Art Deco, and Eclectic.

 While touring the National Museum, you can’t miss the stunning butterfly garden.
-It’s one of the first exhibits you can tour and features 14 species of butterflies, along with various nectar-producing plants.
+It’s one of the first exhibits you can tour, featuring 14 species of butterflies and various nectar-producing plants.

 Tour the historic Bellavista barracks that acted as a training base for Costa Rican military recruits and a warehouse for army weapons.